S Corporation Shareholders: Everything You Need to Know

 If an S corporation issues shares to an entity that is prohibited, the IRS can legally declare the business' S corporation status null.
 If this occurs, the corporation will revert back to C corporation status.
 This status will be backdated to when the sale of the stock occurred.

 If you need help determining the eligibility of S corporation shareholders, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.